Introduction & Market Context

 The Legacy Integration Headache

-Many established UK businesses rely on legacy systems like Sage 200, older versions of Microsoft Dynamics, or on-premise ERPs that were not designed for the cloud era.
+Many established UK businesses rely on legacy systems like Sage 200, older versions of Microsoft Dynamics, or on-premise ERPs that weren't designed for the cloud era.

-• Data Silos: Connecting a modern AI tool like HubSpot to an on-premise Sage 200 instance is rarely "plug and play."
-It often requires middleware or custom APIs.
-Without this integration, the AI lacks the financial data (purchase history, margins) needed for accurate LTV prediction.
-A marketing team might see "clicks," but without the Sage data, they cannot see "profit".
+- Data Silos: Connecting a modern AI tool like HubSpot to an on-premise Sage 200 system is rarely plug-and-play.
+You often need middleware or custom APIs.
+Without this integration, the AI can't access financial data (purchase history, margins) needed for accurate lifetime value predictions.
+Your marketing team might see "clicks," but without the Sage data, they can't see "profit."

 The AI Skills Gap

-There is a profound disconnect between technology adoption and workforce capability.
+There's a big disconnect between technology adoption and workforce capability.

-• The Gap: Reports indicate a major AI skills gap in the UK.
-While 9 in 10 agency professionals use AI, only 2% feel "very prepared".
-There is a shortage of professionals who understand both marketing strategy and data science.
+- The Gap: Reports show a major AI skills gap in the UK.
+Whilst 9 in 10 agency professionals use AI, only 2% feel "very prepared."
+There's a shortage of people who understand both marketing strategy and data science.

-• Training Needs: The UK government has identified a need to upskill the workforce to unlock potential growth.
-Businesses cannot simply buy the software; they must invest in training their teams to prompt LLMs effectively ("Prompt Engineering") and interpret AI analytics.
-A failure to invest in skills leads to "shelfware"—expensive software that is underutilized.
+- Training Needs: The UK government has identified the need to upskill the workforce.
+You can't just buy the software.
+You need to invest in training your teams to prompt LLMs effectively (prompt engineering) and interpret AI analytics.
+Fail to invest in skills and you end up with expensive software sitting on the shelf, underutilised.

 Cost and Pricing Models

-Pricing for US-based platforms is often volatile due to exchange rates and aggressive upselling.
+Pricing for US-based platforms can be volatile due to exchange rates and aggressive upselling.

-• Currency Risk: Platforms like HubSpot and Salesforce often bill in USD or have GBP pricing that adjusts periodically.
-A weakening Pound can significantly increase the cost of the MarTech stack overnight.
+- Currency Risk: Platforms like HubSpot and Salesforce often bill in USD or have GBP pricing that adjusts periodically.
+A weakening pound can significantly increase your MarTech costs overnight.
 UK businesses should seek contracts with fixed GBP pricing where possible.

-• The "Add-On" Trap: Base licenses often exclude advanced AI features.
-For example, HubSpot's "Marketing Hub Enterprise" is significantly more expensive than "Pro," and Salesforce charges separately for "Personalization" and "Intelligence" modules.
-UK SMEs often find themselves priced out of the very features that drove them to the platform.
-Budgeting must account for these potential escalations.
+- The Add-On Trap: Base licences often exclude advanced AI features.
+For example, HubSpot's "Marketing Hub Enterprise" is significantly more expensive than "Pro," and Salesforce charges separately for "Personalisation" and "Intelligence" modules.
+UK SMEs often find themselves priced out of the very features that attracted them to the platform.
+Budget for these potential increases.

 Descript